UCLouvain-CBIO/SCP.replication/inst/scripts/README.md

 - `functions_parameters.R` contains the functions and the parameters necessary to run the analysis script
-- `SCoPE2_analysis.R` contains the code that performs the data processing and generated the figures of the article
+- `SCoPE2_analysis.R` contains the code that performs the data processing and generated the figures of the SCoPE2 article
+- `python_functions.py` contains a few python functions required by some function in the package.